Table of Contents

 Reforms in the southern kingdom

 According to the Book of Jeremiah (about 100 years later), Micah’s prophetic threat to Jerusalem had caused King Hezekiah (reigned c.
 715–c.
 686 bce) to placate God—possibly an allusion to the cult reform instituted by the king in order to cleanse Judah of various pagan practices.
 A heightened concern over assimilatory trends resulted in his also outlawing certain practices considered legitimate up to his time.
 Thus, in addition to removing the bronze serpent that had been ascribed to Moses (and that had become a fetish), the reform did away with the local altars and stone pillars, the venerable (patriarchal) antiquity of which did not save them from the taint of imitation of Canaanite practice.
 Hezekiah’s reform, part of a policy of restoration that had political as well as religious implications, was the most significant effect of the fall of the northern kingdom on official religion.
 The outlook of the reformers is suggested by the catalog in 2 Kings, chapter 17, of religious offenses that had caused the fall; the objects of Hezekiah’s purge closely resembled them.
 Hezekiah’s reform is the first historical evidence for Deuteronomy’s doctrine of cult centralization.
-Similarities between Deuteronomy and the Book of Hosea lend colour to the supposition that the reform movement in Judah, which culminated a century later under King Josiah, was sparked by attitudes inherited from the north.
+Similarities between Deuteronomy and the Book of Hosea lend color to the supposition that the reform movement in Judah, which culminated a century later under King Josiah, was sparked by attitudes inherited from the north.

 Hezekiah was the leading figure in a western coalition of states that joined with the Babylonian king Merodach-Baladan II in a rebellion against the Assyrian king Sennacherib shortly after the Assyrian’s accession in 705 bce.
 When Sennacherib appeared in the west in 701, the rebellion collapsed; Egypt sent a force to aid the rebels but was defeated.
 His kingdom overwhelmed, Hezekiah offered tribute to Sennacherib; the Assyrian, however, pressed for the surrender of Jerusalem.
 In despair, Hezekiah turned to the prophet Isaiah for an oracle.
 While condemning the king’s reliance upon Egyptian help, Isaiah stood firm in his faith that Jerusalem’s destiny precluded its fall into heathen hands.
 The king held fast, and Sennacherib, for reasons still obscure, suddenly retired from Judah and returned home.
 This unlooked-for deliverance of the city may have been regarded as a vindication of the prophet’s faith and was doubtless an inspiration to the rebels against Babylonia a century later.
 For the present, although Jerusalem was intact, the country had been devastated and the kingdom turned into a vassal state of Assyria.

 During the long and peaceful reign of Manasseh in the 7th century bce, Judah was a submissive ally of Assyria.
 Manasseh’s forces served in the building and military operations of the Assyrian kings Esarhaddon (reigned 680–669 bce) and Ashurbanipal (reigned 668–627 bce).
 Judah benefitted from the increase in commerce that resulted from the political unification of the entire Middle East.
 The prophet Zephaniah (7th century bce) attests to heavy foreign influence on the mores of Jerusalem—merchants who adopted foreign dress, cynics who lost faith in the power of YHWH to do anything, and people who worshipped the pagan host of heaven on their roofs (see also Zephaniah, Book of).
-Manasseh’s court was the centre of such influences.
+Manasseh’s court was the center of such influences.
 The royal sanctuary became the home of a congeries of foreign gods; the sun, astral deities, and Asherah (the female fertility deity) all had their cults alongside YHWH.
 The countryside also was provided with pagan altars and priests, alongside local YHWH altars that were revived.
 Presumably, at least some of the blood that Manasseh is said to have spilled freely in Jerusalem must have belonged to YHWH’s devotees.
 No prophecy is dated to his long reign.

 With the death of Ashurbanipal, Assyria’s power faded quickly.
 The young king of Judah, Josiah (reigned c.
 640–609 bce), had already set in motion a vigorous movement of independence and restoration, a cardinal aspect of which was religious.
 First came the purge of foreign cults in Jerusalem under the aegis of the high priest Hilkiah; then the countryside was cleansed.
 In the course of renovating the Temple, a scroll of Moses’ Torah (by scholarly consensus an edition of Deuteronomy) was found.
 Anxious to abide by its injunctions, Josiah had the local YHWH altars polluted to render them unusable and collected their priests in Jerusalem.
 The celebration of the Passover that year was concentrated in the Temple, as it had not been “since the days of the judges who judged Israel,” according to 2 Kings 23:22, or since the days of Samuel, according to 2 Chronicles 35:18; both references reflect the theory of the Deuteronomic (Josianic) reformers that the Shiloh sanctuary was the precursor of the Jerusalem Temple as the sole legitimate site of worship in Israel (as demanded by Deuteronomy, chapter 12).
 To seal the reform, the king convoked a representative assembly and directed it to enter into a covenant with God over the newfound Torah.
 For the first time, the power of the state was enlisted on behalf of the ancient covenant and in obedience to a covenant document.
 It was a major step toward the establishment of a sacred canon.